 - For fresh rolls, head to El Viejo Cafe, a real French bakery.
 You can sit in the lovely garden and enjoy breakfast, lunch and cakes.

 - If you like meat, head to Casa Escobar.
 You’ll find amazing stakes and if you don’t eat meat, try the fish.

 - Angie Angie cafe arte has a romantic courtyard where you can enjoy delicious wood-fired pizzas.
-They also serve ppastas and salads.
-Make sure you check out one of their events with live music as well.
+They also serve pastas and salads.
+Make sure to check out their weekly events with live music.

 - For a gastronomic experience, make sure you reserve a table at Quiltro.
 Quiltro is one of the first fine dining restaurants in Antigua, presenting a 8, 10 or 12 course tasting menu.